finom/function-decorators-proposal/README.md

 # function-decorators-proposal

-That's my humble attempt to move the topic of function decorators from the dead point.
+That's my naive attempt to move the topic of function decorators from the dead point.
 I know, it's discussed many times but IMO [current implementation of decorators](https://github.com/tc39/proposal-decorators) cover only a tiny amount of needs and allows to power a small amount of specialized libraries (like [MobX](https://github.com/mobxjs/mobx)).

 Function decorators in their turn open a huge amount of scopes where they can be used.
 See my [comment](https://github.com/wycats/javascript-decorators/issues/4#issuecomment-526116110).
 We all love classess but we don't use them too often, but we do use functions a lot.
 I don't know any big JavaScript project where regular functions wouldn't be used.
 But I do know projects without classess at all or with a tiny amount of them.